Genomon-Project/paplot-doc/data_mat.rst

 3. Customizing pop-up information
 ===================================

-| `View the report generated in this section <http://genomon-project.github.io/paplot/mutation_option/graph_option.html>`__
+| `View the report generated in this section. <http://genomon-project.github.io/paplot/mutation_option/graph_option.html>`__
-| `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_option>`__
+| `View the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_option>`__
-| `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_option.zip?raw=true>`__
+| `Download the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_option.zip?raw=true>`__

 We can customize the pop-up information that appears upon mouseover events.
-In the minimal dataset, the pop-up information shows sample, gene and mutation type as below.
+In the minimal dataset, the pop-up information displays sample, gene, and mutation type as illustrated below:

 **Before customization**

 .. image:: image/data_mut1.png

-By customizing the configuration file, the information of positions and substitution types can be added.
+By customizing the configuration file, the information of positions and substitution types can be incorporated.

 **After customization**